- GET PUBLISHED

 2. Any event open to the public for a reasonable cost is eligible for a listing on the calendar.
 We define a “reasonable cost” as something a family could afford to attend with their children.
 Admission costs need to be under $10 for adults, $5 for children, and things that are free for kids are even better.

 3. More costly events may be considered if they are community projects or fundraisers.
 Write to Ruby Tanner with inquiries if your event is more costly, but you think it might qualify.

 4. Send ONE-LINE CALENDAR LISTINGS AND QUERIES to:

 Calendar Submission Deadlines

-All event details, contact information and photos are due on or before the first of the month, two months prior to the month of publication.
+All event details, contact information and photos are due on or before the fifteenth of the month, two issues prior to publication.
 Event publication is first-come, first-served.
-Publication is not guaranteed due to space limitations.
+Publication is not guaranteed, because of space limitations.